Peerumade Assembly constituency

-Peerumade State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Idukki Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Vazhoor Soman of CPI.
+Peerumade State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Vazhoor Soman of CPI.

-Local self governed segments
+Local self-governed segments

-Peerumade Niyamasabha constituency is composed of the following local self-governed segments:
+Peerumade Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

+2021

+There were 1,74,514 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,75,524 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,75,524 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,65,380 registered voters in the constituency for the 2011 election.